 As for canned goods and other packaged items, buy what you can use before it expires.

-Some of the best food items to stockpile include:
+If you are wondering what food to buy before inflation hits more, some of the best food items to stockpile include:

 - Peanut butter